 Section 2.
-The Executive Director, Associate Executive Director and the President will appoint, with the approval of the IBCA Board, individuals to serve as Assistant Directors when needed.
+The Executive Director, Associate Executive Director and the President will appoint, with the approval of the IBCA Board of Directors, individuals to serve as Assistant Directors when needed.

 Section 3.
 The Executive Director shall conduct elections.
 All head coaches will receive ballots in January.
 Active head coach members will vote for District Representatives by acclamation.

 Section 5.
 A vacancy shall exist in an office if an elected official leaves the coaching profession or moves from the state of Indiana.
 The vacancy shall be filled by a candidate selected by the Executive Director with the approval of two-thirds of the Executive Board of Directors.
 Approval may be obtained by mail if so desired by the Executive Director.
-If a member of the Executive Board leaves the coaching profession, he has the choice of stepping down from his position immediately or finishing the remaining years of his term.
+If a member of the Executive Board leaves the coaching profession, he/she has the choice of stepping down from his/her position immediately or finishing the remaining years of his/her term.

 Section 6.
-Suspension of any school or individual from the Indiana High School Athletic Association automatically carry similar suspension and reinstatement of said individuals in this Association, with the exception of the Executive Director.
-The Executive Director may not be involved in coaching in his school and therefore should not be held responsible for the actions of coaches in his school system.
-In the event of suspension of an officer, the office shall remain open until the end of the business year and if said individual is reinstated by the Indiana High School Association, he will automatically resume his official duties.
+Suspension of any school or individual from the Indiana High School Athletic Association automatically carries a similar suspension and reinstatement of said individuals in this Association, with the exception of the Executive Director.
+The Executive Director may not be involved in coaching in his/her school, and therefore, he/she should not be held responsible for the actions of coaches in his/her school system.
+In the event of suspension of an officer, the office shall remain open until the end of the business year and if said individual is reinstated by the Indiana High School Association, he/she will automatically resume his/her official duties.

 Section 7.
-The President shall serve as Master of Ceremonies at all Association banquets.
-He shall preside at Board of Director meetings.
-His office automatically qualifies him for membership on the Board of Directors as a regular member.
+The President shall serve as Master of Ceremonies at all Association gatherings.
+They shall also preside at Board of Director meetings.
+His/her office automatically qualifies him/her for membership on the Board of Directors as a regular member.

 Section 8.
-The President-Elect, in absence or ability of the President to perform his duties, shall perform the duties normally assumed by the President.
+The President-Elect, in absence or ability of the President to perform his/her duties, shall perform the duties normally assumed by the President.

 Section 9.
 One of the Assistant Directors shall keep minutes of all business meetings, including the Board of Director meetings.

 Section 10.
 The office of Past President shall have a term of one year.
 The office shall be vacant for the following two years.